Chymyst/chymyst-core/docs/chymyst-core.md

 To facilitate this control, `Chymyst Core` implements the thread pool feature.

 Each RS uses a special thread pool (the `reactionPool`).
-The reaction pool contains two sets of threads:
+This thread pool contains two sets of threads:

-1. A common `ThreadPoolExecutor` for running reactions.
-This thread executor (called `workerExecutor` in `Pool.scala`) can have one or more threads.
+1. A `ThreadPoolExecutor` for running reactions.
+This thread executor (called `workerExecutor` in `Pool.scala`) manages one or more worker threads.
 2. A single, dedicated scheduler thread for deciding new reactions (called the `schedulerExecutor` in the code).

+All reactions are run on the reaction pool's worker threads.
+The code for choosing input molecules for new reactions and scheduling these reactions is run on the reaction pool's scheduler thread.

-By default, the reaction sites use a statically allocated reaction pool that is shared by all RSs.
+By default, the reaction sites use a statically allocated reaction pool that is shared by all RSs unless a new reaction pool is specified.

-Users can create custom reaction pools and specify, for any given RS, on which pool each reaction will run.
+Users can also create new reaction pools and assign them to specific reaction sites.

-The dedicated scheduler thread is part of a reaction pool, although it is separate and free of contention with reaction tasks.
+The dedicated scheduler thread is also a part of a reaction pool, although it is separate and free of contention with the worker threads.
-If two reaction sites share their reaction pool, they also share the scheduler thread.
+So, if several reaction sites share a reaction pool, they also share the (single) scheduler thread, which may lead to scheduler starvation if a reaction takes a long time to schedule.

 Also note that the total number of threads in the JVM is limited to about 2,000.
-Thus, creating many thousands of new reaction pools is impossible.
+Thus, creating more than about a thousand separate reaction pools is impossible in any case.

-## Creating a custom thread pool
+## Creating a new reaction pool

+`Chymyst` provides two classes for reaction pools: `BlockingPool` and `FixedPool`.

-A thread pool is created like this:
+A new thread pool is created like this:

 ```scala
 val tp = BlockingPool(8)

 ```

-This initializes a thread pool with 8 initial threads.
+This initializes a thread pool with 8 initial worker threads.

 As a convenience, the method `cpuCores` can be used to determine the number of available CPU cores.
 This value is used by `BlockingPool`'s default constructor.